Fed rate basics

 The fed funds rate tends to affect the whole economy.
 For example, the stock market typically rises or falls along with the federal funds rates.
 Experts consider it an indicator of the state of the economy.

 Life insurance companies tend to charge more when the fed rate decreases and less when it goes up.
-Loans and lines of credit — including private student loans, business loans and home equity lines of credit — also come with rates that increase or decrease along with the fed rate.
+Loans and lines of credit — including private student loans and business loans — also come with rates that increase or decrease along with the fed rate.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.